minhhoangbui/minhhoangbui.github.io/aboutme.md

 preprocess user command using NLP.

 At the moment, I'm working in a Japanese company which focuses on the applications of Deep Learning, especially Computer Vision, in retail industry.
-My main mission is to optimize deep learning model to work well within embedded system.
+My main mission is to optimize deep learning model to work well in edge devices as well as servers.

 I work mainly in Python and my favorite frameworks in Deep Learning are TensorFlow and PyTorch.
-As a junior data scientist, I am motivated and willing to contribute my knowledge and skills to any companies which treasure them.
+As a machine learning scientist, I am motivated and willing to contribute my knowledge and skills to any companies which treasure them.
 I am open to any offer in the domain of Data Science which involves researching and implementing deep learning architectures.